 This is reflective of the low cloud penetration in this demographic.
 Whilst small and micro businesses have en masse adopted the cloud accounting tech solutions, mid-sized business, constrained by choice, fear and cost of change, sunk-cost fallacy, “functional parity” concerns and a dearth of quality advice have remained tied to ageing technology solutions.

-Outside MYOB, my estimate is, no one company owns more than 10% market share.
+Outside MYOB, and Reckon with Reckon (formerly QuickBooks Desktop) Premier and Enterprise, my estimate is, no one company owns more than 10% market share

 The above graphic is a rough, historically segmented view of the accounting technology industry across Australia and New Zealand according to target market (feel free to mention in a comment below any you think I have missed or got wrong).